C.F. Vasco da Gama Vidigueira

 Clube de Futebol Vasco da Gama Vidigueira, commonly known as Vasco da Gama Vidigueira, is a Portuguese sports club from Vidigueira, Beja.
 The club was founded on 10 January 1945.
 It currently plays at the Estádio Municipal de Vidigueira, which also hosts to the club's reserve and youth teams.

-Your best campaign in Taça de Portugal are reached third phase in 1971–72, 2003-04 and 2017–18.
+Their best campaign in the Taça de Portugal was reaching the third phase, which they did 2 times, in 2003-04 and 2017–18.